 At CACCC, our mission is to provide safety, healing, and justice.
 This doesn’t stop during a pandemic.
 Although the Council on Social Work Education (CSWE) approved a reduction in the number of field hours required to earn a degree in social work, it only alleviated my intern’s worries by about 15%.
 I started to create a plan on how interns could work from home, while still expanding skills and knowledge needed to become strong caseworkers in the field.
 Onboarding my summer interns was quite a challenge.
 We awkwardly sat 10 feet apart and I placed a few bottles of hand sanitizer throughout the room.
 Prior to COVID-19, we were firm believers in not allowing students to work from home.
 This belief quickly changed!
 One of my top priorities was to continue supporting our students and their education.
 Not only was I determined to show my students that I cared deeply for their professional development, but I also wanted to be an additional source of support for them during this hard season.

-The majority of our CACCC staff has been working from home throughout the pandemic in order to mitigate risk.
-To offer some hands-on experience we have one intern on site, one day a week.
+The majority of our CACCC staff have been working from home throughout the pandemic in order to mitigate risk.
+To offer some hands-on experience we have one intern on-site, one day a week.
 Recently, I implemented an on-call schedule for our interns to experience what it’s like to be called out in the middle of the night.
 I had to think, “what else can my students provide to our clients that’s never been done before?”
 I had to dig deep to find more innovative ideas.

 Who knew this would also be a time for our staff members to develop their own professional skills?
 Several of our forensic interviewers have developed a mini intern training institute teaching our interns how to become forensic interviewers.
-Our very own Chief Operating Officer and Director of Family Advocacy and Support Services have taken the time to teach our students about vicarious trauma, sex offender behavior and de-escalation skills.
+Our very own Chief Operating Officer and Director of Family Advocacy and Support Services have taken the time to teach our students about vicarious trauma, sex offender behavior, and de-escalation skills.
 A few of my own friends from Homeland Security and National Center for Missing and Exploited Children (NCMEC) have also conducted virtual trainings for my students.
 Lauren Braun, one of our Family Advocates, stepped up in such pivotal ways to assist me with the program.
 In addition, our Community Relations Director provided interns with a resume workshop to help develop a strong resume before they leave CACCC.
 Nothing makes me prouder than when an employer calls me as a reference and says, “I’ve heard great things about your internship program so I know this candidate learned a lot from your program.”

 Despite the virus, our students have bonded more than any group before them.
 We have an ongoing group chat, we get on Zoom to share how we’re feeling, and we even have plans of having a social distancing lunch in the future.
 I was raised by a group of special mentors who currently sit at the leadership table and I’ll never forget the impact my supervisor had on me when I was an intern.
 It is an honor to teach these students everything I learned from my professional role models.
 The educational experience CACCC provides will be one of the most significant tools interns use to change the world.
 Especially now.
 This line of work does not stop, and neither will we.